If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 2. Higher Korean language ability

-The translator requires very high language abilities in at least two languages.
-Something like near-native or the most advanced level of official language exams.
+The translator requires very high language abilities in at least two languages, such as near-native or the most advanced level of official language exams.

 Whatever your native language is, you can find work that involves Korean and your native language.